2022-2023 School Year

 Wearing a mask that fits snugly over the nose and mouth.

-Maintain 6 week of distance from others.
+Maintain 6 feet of distance from others.

 Please stay home when you are ill except for medical help.